Understanding the Importance of Sleep in Older Adults

 Restless leg syndrome

-Restless leg syndrome (RLS) is a neurological disorder that causes an irresistible urge to move the legs, often accompanied by uncomfortable sensations.
-This condition can significantly disrupt sleep and is more common in older adults.
-RLS can be associated with iron deficiency, certain medications, or other medical conditions.
-Treatment may involve addressing underlying causes, lifestyle modifications, and in some cases, medication.
+Restless leg syndrome causes an irresistible urge to move the legs, often with uncomfortable sensations, and disrupts sleep.
+It's more common in older adults and may be linked to iron deficiency, certain medications, or other medical conditions.
+Treatment addresses the underlying cause and may include medication if needed.

 Establish a consistent sleep schedule